Rachith-H/VSDsquadron_FPGA_mini/TASK - 1/README.md

 #  TASK - 1 : Environment Setup & RISC-V Reference Bring-Up
+---
 ## Objective
 Set up the development environment and successfully run a working RISC-V reference design, followed by running the VSDFPGA labs on the same environment.
 This task focuses on:
  - Toolchain readiness
  - Understanding the RISC-V execution flow
  - Preparing for upcoming FPGA and IP development work

+This task does not use any hardware.

+---

 <details>
   <summary> STEP - 1 : Setting up GitHub Codespace  </summary>